+- each member individually

+- the directors

+- the contact person or secretary

+- the auditor (if the corporation has one).

-- (a) At least 21 days' notice must be given of a General Meeting. - (b) Subject to rule 8.6.1(c), the Corporation may call: - (i) an AGM on shorter notice, if all the Members agree beforehand; and - (ii) may call a General Meeting on shorter notice, if at least 95% of the Members agree beforehand. - (c) At least 21 days' notice must be given of a General Meeting (which cannot be shortened) where a resolution will be moved to: - (i) remove a Director; - (ii) appoint a Director in place of a Director removed; or - (iii) remove an Auditor.
+- (b) , the Corporation may call:

+- (i) an AGM on shorter notice, if all the Members agree beforehand; and

+- (ii) may call a General Meeting on shorter notice, if at least 95% of the Members agree beforehand.

+- (c) At least 21 days' notice must be given of a General Meeting (which cannot be shortened) where a resolution will be moved to:

+- (i) remove a Director;

+- (ii) appoint a Director in place of a Director removed; or

+- (iii) remove an Auditor.